Madeira's Espada: Facts, Food & Dangers of the Black Scabbardfish

 Fishing Espada in Madeira

 Intensive fishing of the black scabbardfish had already begun in the 19th century.
-For long and until today, it remains one of the most important fishing products in Madeira.
+For a long and until today, it remains one of the most important fishing products in Madeira.
+The black scabbardfish accounts for over 50% of the total fish caught in Madeira, generating an annual revenue of approximately 10 million euros.
 Camara de Lobos is the town most well-known for fishing black scabbardfish.

 As the fish lives in remote depths during the daytime, fishing exclusively takes place at night.
 With annual scabbardfish landings exceeding 3000 tonnes in Madeira alone, it plays a crucial economic role for the island.